Are Labradors aggressive?

 This means they are likely to be more trainable.

-While this doesn’t mean they are any more or less aggressive than their golden or chocolate counterparts, training them may be more successful due to their sporting dog ancestry.
+While this doesn’t mean they are any more or less aggressive than their yellow or chocolate counterparts, training them may be more successful due to their sporting dog ancestry.

 Are Chocolate Labs Aggressive?